Pyrdacor/Ambermoon/FileSpecs/EventData.md

 The operation "Fill" will ignore the Value and fully fill.
 This is used for LP/SP filling.

+**NOTE**: For all bit-wise operations the bit is given by the "Reward type value" and not the "Value".
+This is true for reward type "Ailments", "Usable spell types", "Language" and "Spell".
+They all expect one of the three bit operations (clear, set or toggle) to work properly.

 ### Reward type

 Value | Meaning